 We discussed a few methods involving wood to prevent drafty lids above.
 Next let’s examine metal hinges.

 Another failing of antique chests common to all the traditions I was able to investigate was inadequate and/or poor-quality hinges.
-When hinges are lose and sloppy when new, or become loose and sloppy over time due to wear and/or corrosion, or when the tiny, often poor-quality nails, staples or screws used to attach most hinges loosen and become “idiots,” as they say in Japan, the lid won’t align with the case and/or a gap develops between lid and case.
+When hinges are flimsy and sloppy when new, or become sloppy over time due to wear and/or corrosion, or when the tiny, often poor-quality nails, staples or screws used to attach most hinges loosen and become “idiots,” as they say in Japan, the lid won’t align with the case and/or a gap develops between lid and case.
 Secondary damage results.
 Dirt, air, bugs and pugilistic pixies penetrate.
 It’s the beginning of the end.

 Instead of installing pretty traditional hinges or the cheap hardware-store hinges most people use for chests, I chose to use five solid-brass commercial door hinges with removable steel pins, made possible by the 30mm thickness of the case walls.
 I give them a dab of oil every couple of years.
-There is a reason modern door hinges can endure a lot of wear and abuse, and it has nothing to do with historical accuracy, I assure you.
+There is a reason modern door butt hinges can endure a lot of wear and abuse, and it has nothing to do with historical accuracy, I assure you.

-I inset both leaves of these hinges and attached them using 2″ long grade 18-8 stainless steel screws (made in the USA not China) after dripping glue into the holes.
+I inset both leaves of these hinges and fastened them using 2″ long grade 18-8 stainless steel screws (made in the USA not China) after dripping glue into the holes.
 They have not loosened or even developed a squeak in 25+ years.

 The long strap hinges used on American and British chests may look sexy, but they often cause the lid to crack and split.
 Think about it.